raoguchi/dsc106-wi24/projects/project3.md

 ## Suggested Data Sources

 To help get you started, this assignment, we’ve provided three possible datasets for you to use, although you're welcome to select any dataset you prefer.
+Note that these datasets are the same as the ones from Project 2.
+Feel free to reuse the dataset you used in Project 2 to speed up your development process.

 ### Data on Energy by Our World in Data, 1900-2022